Andrés Manuel López Obrador: Response to the COVID-19 pandemic

 According to Los Angeles Times, the initial response by López Obrador's government was as late as March 2020 and was met with significant criticism.
 The president continued to hold rallies, be tactile with crowds, and downplay the threat of coronavirus to Mexicans' health and the Mexican economy.
 When COVID-19 arrived in Mexico, the government ramped up preparedness.
 The healthcare system is undergoing reforms to lessen the possibility of corruption and to shift from the existing insurance system to a universal one.
 In March 2020, López Obrador pledged to donate a quarter of his salary to help the country weather the pandemic.

 As of 25 January 2021, 1,763,219 people have contracted the virus and 149,614 have died.

 Crime and the drug war

 Yearly number of homicides between 2000 and 2023.

+López Obrador replaced the Mexican Federal Police with the new Mexican National Guard.

 Rates of crime remain high in Mexico and conflict and violence of drug mafias has not been stemmed.
 The number of murders nationwide in 2019 was over 34,000.
 Although the rate of women's murders is only about 10% of that number, femicide (murders of women specifically because they are women) has risen and resulted in major demonstrations in early 2020.